 Guj: Lioness drowns in open well in Gir forest

-A lioness drowned in an open well in in Gujarat's district, 400 kilometres from here, Forest department officials said Tuesday.
+A lioness drowned in an open well in in Gujarat's Gir-Somnath district, 400 kilometres from here, Forest department officials said Tuesday.

 Berwal said the bloated condition of the carcass suggests it may have fallen into the well a day prior.